jmjjmj994/semester-prosjekt-2/task.md

     A user with a stud.noroff.no email may register - Checked A registered user may login - Checked
-    A registered user may logout  - Semi checked
+    A registered user may logout  - checked
     A registered user may update their avatar -*
     A registered user may view their total credit - checked (?)
     A registered user may create a Listing with a title, deadline date, media gallery and description